bcgov/aps-infra-platform/documentation/how-to/cicd-integration.md

 API Program Services recommends CI/CD integration to keep your Gateway configuration trackable and in sync with your project.

-While there is no published GitHub Actions workflow, the `gwa` CLI provides a straightforward way to publish your Gateway configuration in CI/CD pipelines.
+The `gwa` CLI provides a concise way to publish your Gateway configuration in CI/CD pipelines and is used in the suggested GitHub Actions workflow below.

+!!! note "GitHub Action"
+    Another BC government team has created a [GitHub Action](https://github.com/bcgov/action-deployer-api-gateway) for publishing Gateway configuration.
+    It is not officially supported by API Program Services, but it is another means of achieving the same result.

 ## Before you begin